Wheel rate Solution

 Variables Used

-Wheel rate of vehicle - (Measured in Newton per Meter) - Wheel rate of vehicle is effectively the spring rate when measured at the wheel as opposed to at the spring.
+Wheel Rate of Vehicle - (Measured in Newton per Meter) - Wheel Rate of Vehicle is the ratio of the spring rate of the suspension to the motion ratio of the tire, affecting the racing car's handling and stability.

-Damper angle from vertical - (Measured in Radian) - Damper angle from vertical is the angle made by the damper with the vertical.
+Damper Angle from Vertical - (Measured in Radian) - Damper angle from vertical is the angle at which the damper is positioned in relation to the vertical axis of the racing car's tire.

 STEP 1: Convert Input(s) to Base Unit